VSTOPIA/JS-Live-API/README.md

 ## Limitations

-Real-time audio-rate processing is not feasible in `js`/`v8` inside Max’s low-priority thread.
+Real-time audio-rate processing is not feasible in <code class="max-object">js</code>/<code class="max9-object">v8</code> inside Max’s low-priority thread.
 Build tools that:

 - React to UI at human rates
 - Use timers